skalermo/USD-rl-trading/README.md

 python main.py
 ```

-## Try it out!
+## Example

 You can run simple example script prepared for demonstration purposes.

 In [.data/models](.data/models) there are some pretrained models which you can use.

 ```bash
 python example.py